What is the Celebration of Scholarship?

 The SSU Celebration of Scholarship is an opportunity for students to learn to present academic work in a formal setting, receive feedback from faculty and scholars in the field, exchange ideas with other scholars, and build a resume.
 Furthermore, effective presentation skills are valuable for all future careers.
 Thus, the conference provides an excellent public forum to practice skills, to explore strengths and identify areas for improvement.

-Students should also regard the Celebration of Scholarship as an opportunity to share their work, see the work of others in the same field and other areas of study, and to give and receive valuable feedback.
+Students should also regard the Celebration of Scholarship as an opportunity to share their work, see the work of others in the same field and other areas of study, and to give and receive authentic and valuable feedback.
 Intellectually, it is refreshing, rewarding, and motivating.

 Who is eligible to participate in the Celebration of Scholarship?